eluv-io/elv-live-js/README.md

 For generative images, the "image" attribute must contain a valid url for the image.
 For generative videos, the 'embed_url' must point to a playable video URL.

 The key 'attributes' is an array of objects `{"trait_type": "[trait name]", "value": "[specific trait]","rarity": [number]}` that defines properties for each. 'attributes' is optional but highly recommended.
 If 'attributes' is specified, then 'trait_type' and 'value' are required.
+Rarity must be specified to display a value; it is not calculated automatically.

 All other optional keys ('name', 'display\_name', 'description', etc.) will override the NFT content object's value from /asset\_metadata/nft if present.